starlinglab/authenticated-attributes/docs/database.md

 When the attestation is encrypted, the schema looks very similar to the above.
 The only change is `attestation.encrypted` is `true`, and `attestation.value` is always binary data.
 That binary data, once decrypted, is a DAG-CBOR encoding of whatever the original value was: object, binary data, string, integer, etc.

 Currently only a `version` of `1.0` is supported.
 In the past, debug databases had no `version` field and that is considered equivalent to `1.0`.
 Future non-breaking changes will only update the minor version, after the dot.

+## Other database entries

+For more information on specific kinds of attestation, or other types of key-value pairs stored in the database, please see [schema.md](./schema.md).

 ## Cryptographic keys